Public Tor exit nodes are banned on the network due to abuse.

 The AnonOps IRC Network does allow access through a Tor hidden service leaf server which users have to be manually added to by network administrators, but only after prerequisites are met by a user.
 Simply connecting to a standard server or via the webchat to the IRC network will result in an error message and a failed connection.

-In order to be added to the Tor leaf, network administrators ask that a user register a nick and actively use the nick for a minimum of three days to show a genuine interest in using the network regularly.
+In order to be added to the Tor leaf, a user need to register its nickname and actively use it for a day or so to show an interest in using the network regularly.

 Unlike help given for other topics, setup and configuration of IRC clients to work correctly with Tor is considered a more advanced subject and it is therefore up to the user to self-educate in these matters as step-by-step help will generally not be given.